In December 2021, the software industry experienced one of the most chaotic security events in recent memory: the Log4j vulnerability.

 And even after days of investigation, they still won’t be completely sure.

-One challenges with AI systems is that they don’t behave like traditional software components.
+One challenge with AI systems is that they don’t behave like traditional software components.

 Code scanning and Software Bills of Materials (SBOMs) analysis still matter, but they only capture part of the picture.